Penelope Ford: Personal life

 Hasler dated wrestler Joey Janela on and off for four years, before the two broke up in late 2018.
 In April 2020, Hasler got engaged to Kip Sabian.
-On the December 23, 2020 episode of AEW Dynamite: Holiday Bash, Sabian and Ford announced that they would have a beach wedding on the February 3, 2021 episode of AEW Dynamite: Beach Break.
+On the December 23, 2020, episode of AEW Dynamite: Holiday Bash, Sabian and Ford announced that they would have a beach wedding on the February 3, 2021, episode of AEW Dynamite: Beach Break.
 They married on February 3, 2021.
+In March 2023, Ford and Sabian disclosed to the public that Ford had suffered a miscarriage during a 2022 pregnancy.